andrewpeck/etl-rb-docs/docs/Specifications/rb-specs.md

 </tbody>
 </table>

--   **Spec:** Bias voltage monitoring will be through a resistive voltage divider
+-   **Spec:** Bias voltage monitoring will be through a resistive voltage divider:
     -   It is formed of two 50Mohm resistors (HVC1206T5005JET) and one 82k resistor (RR0510P-823-D) with accuracy of 0.5% for each resistor.
     -   The divider 82/100000=0.00082, providing a nominal monitoring range of 0-1219 volts.
     -   The bias voltage will be monitored by the GBT-SCA.

+-   **Spec:** VTRX 2.5V will be monitored through a resistive voltage divider:
+-   **Spec:** GBTX 1.5V analog / digital will be monitored through a resistive voltage divider:

 ## Low Voltage Distribution